Alternata Ark Shell

 Alternata Ark Shell, Calloarca alternata.
 Size: 3.3 cm (1.3 inches) x 1.5 cm (0.6 inches).
 Shell collected off the beach at Km 26, Cero Colorado, Baja California Sur, March 2010.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Alternating Ark Shells attach themselves to rocks with fine silky byssus, giving rise to their former genus name – Barbatia (bearded one).
-This species lives at depths between 10 m (35 feet) and 100 m (330 feet) and ranges from the northern end of the Sea of Cortez to Ecuador.
+Habitat and Distribution: Alternating Ark Shells attach themselves to rocks with fine silky byssus, giving rise to their former genus name – Barbatia (bearded one).
+This species lives at depths between 10 m (35 feet) and 100 m (330 feet).
+This is a tropical Eastern Pacific species.
+In Mexican waters it ranges from the northern end of the Gulf of California, along the mainland coast, to Guatemala.